loophp/collection/docs/pages/usage.rst

 Then, you would like to create your own collection class with some specific feature added on top of it.

-Every classes of this library are ``final`` and then it is impossible to use inheritance and use the original Collection class as parent of another one.
+The main Collection class of this library is ``final`` and then it is impossible to use inheritance and use the original Collection class as parent of another one.

-If you want to **extend** the Collection, you must use the Composition pattern.
+If you want to **extend** the Collection, you have to use the Composition pattern or extend the new AbstractCollection class available since version 7.

 You can read more about Inheritance and Composition by doing a query on your favorite search engine.
 I also wrote an `article`_ about this.